jsinkers/notes/_notebooks/comp_sys/05_tutorial_3.md

 for a hostname (for example, foo.com)?
 How does a DNS server distinguish these two types of mapping, namely, hostname-web server IP and hostname-mail server IP?
-    - Yes: the DNS client requests the MX record from the resource record for a given hostname to get the mail server, and requests the CNAME record for the web server
+    - Yes: the DNS client requests the MX record from the resource record for a given hostname to get the mail server, and recursively searches until and requests until it hits an A record with an IP for the web
+      Server
 6. DNS uses UDP instead of TCP.
 If a DNS packet is lost, there is no automatic recovery.
 Does this cause a problem, and if so, how is it solved?
     - DNS will attempt to repeat query, attempt a query to another name server, or